 Calibrations and Ambient Noise Tests of the EK60: Calibrations are required for each survey to ensure data quality and verify that the instrumentation is operating properly.
 The EK60 is calibrated by suspending standard calibration spheres of known target strength under each transducer from three monofilament lines.
-The calibration sphere is centered in the far field of the transducer and moved throughout the acoustical beam beneath the vessel using remotely controlled downriggers.
-The calibrations should be done in a sheltered area (e.g. Chesapeake Bay or at the Newport Naval Anchorage across the channel from the Newport Naval Station).
-The calibrations may be performed at the beginning of the cruise, or at the end of the cruise.
-If weather is good at beginning of this cruise, the Chief Scientist will request that the calibration work be performed at the end of the cruise or at the beginning of the trawl survey.
-If weather is poor at the end of the cruise, the Chief Scientist will request that the calibrations be performed at the end of the cruise.
+The calibration sphere is centered in the far field of the transducer and moved throughout the acoustical beam beneath the vessel using remotely controlled downriggers provided by the NEFSC.
+The calibrations should be done in a sheltered area (probably at the Newport Naval Anchorage across the channel from the Newport Naval Station).
+The calibrations may be performed at the beginning of the project, or at the end of the project.
+If weather is good at beginning of the project, the Chief Scientist will request that the calibration work per performed at the end of the project, or at the beginning of the trawl survey.
+If weather is poor at the beginning of this project, the Chief Scientist will request that the calibrations be performed at the end of the project.